Free Shipping on Orders Over $20

 Whether you are walking to your car or going for a saunter in the woods, paying attention to how it feels to walk, what it feels like to walk, and where it’s felt most, educates and connects the self back into the body.
 Having a kinetic awareness allows the body to move with ease.
 Slowing down enough to notice whether you’re walking heel –to-toe, or with your shoulders hunched over can give you the awareness of how to correct your posture and movements before injury arises.
 This is mindfulness in motion.

 Sitting down and enjoying a nutritious and nourishing meal is the ideal approach here, and let’s be real, a lot of the time, there is too much going on to do that.
-So, when you do have the time to snack, or you’re enjoying a nice cup of vegetarian, wholesome, beyond broth, take the time to just notice the sensations in your mouth and how it feels in your belly.
+So, when you do have the time to snack, or you’re enjoying a nice cup of vegetarian, wholesome, Grace's Broths, take the time to just notice the sensations in your mouth and how it feels in your belly.
 Does the food affect your mood?
 Does it give you energy or make you sleepy?
 Take the time to chew your food slowly and relish in the flavors.
 Mindfulness in what you eat reconnects you to the body and thus brings you closer to knowing what is best for it and what is not so best.
 Forget the fads, and pay attention to your unique composition.
 In doing so, you and your body will feel healthy and happy!

 Comments will be approved before showing up.